saebyn/backlog_wheel/README.md

 # Backlog Wheel

 Backlog Wheel is a small Phoenix LiveView app for choosing what game to play from a personal backlog.
-The first version is a local stream tool: maintain a backlog, mark games as wheel candidates, spin an equal-probability wheel, and eventually record the result.
+The first version is a local stream tool: maintain a backlog, mark games as wheel candidates, spin a wheel, and record the result.

-## Current MVP Goal

-The MVP is a local Phoenix LiveView app that can manage games, choose eligible games for a future wheel, show a stream-friendly wheel page, spin it, and record the result.

 ## Development Environment